readable111/Crop-Hero/MPM/mpm.md

 #### Database <a name="database_overview"></a>
 *Author: Tyler*

 The database is deployed on Azure MySQL flexible server.
-Connecting to the database can be done either through MySQL's command line tools, or it can be done through the Azure portal.
+Connecting to the database can be done either through MySQL's command line tools or through the Azure portal.
 Once we have set up the database connected to the client's account, you can handle maintenance tasks using the Azure Portal.
 These tasks include log and read-write monitoring, as well as viewing the database in PowerBI.

 The database is connected to the app using a Node.JS Express server backend which will also be deployed on the Azure Portal through the App Services.
 The database consists of 11 tables, each having their own primary keys.
 If you wish to see more on the Database structure, please see the Project Plan Document or Design Document.
 If you wish to alter these tables, please run `ALTER TABLE SQL` query.
 If you wish to insert custom values or fields into the database, run the `CREATE TABLE` query, and be sure to add the `fld_s_<tableletter>_subscriberID_pk` to the table if it needs another primary key to ensure unique values.

-Be aware the our third party user authentication service, Auth0, has an action written so that upon a user sign up, it will send that userID token to the database and create a new Subscriber entry
+Be aware that our third party user authentication service, Auth0, has an action written so that upon a user sign up, it will send that userID token to the database and create a new Subscriber entry
-#### Backend Server <a name="backend_overview"></a>
+#### Backend Server <a name="backend_server"></a>
 *Author: Tyler*

 The backend mainly consists of 2 entities, CAbackend, which is our backend server deployed on a Azure App Service.
 Due to some issues with the compatability of Node.js and Azure App Service, our backend is written in python using the Flask library.
 When logging into the Azure App Service, we can manage the resource through the overview tab, and can see more of the capabilities and capacity in this tab as well.
 It is important to note that sometimes the container takes some time to start up.
 If the URLs for the endpoints are not behaving as expected, connect to the log stream through the Azure App Service, and check to see that the container is going through it's startup procedure.

 There are some quirks when dealing with Azure App Service.
-If you run into any errors(as I have ran into several), please ensure that you have set up all environment variables needed.
+If you run into any errors, please ensure that you have set up all environment variables needed.
 There may also be an issue with the configuration of the connection between the server and the database, as that has proven to be more than finnicky to set up.
-As it is currently, The two are set up on an azure virtual network, with a private endpoint that the backend can use to access the server.
-The values used to actuallyt connect to the database, such as username and password, are stored in envrionment variables in the backend server itself, not the code.
+As it is currently, the two are set up on an Azure virtual network, with a private endpoint that the backend can use to access the server.
+The values used to connect to the database, such as username and password, are stored in environment variables in the backend server itself, not the code.
 There are several resources online that are useful when debugging Azure service issues, and if all else fails you can contact the Azure Support team for resources.

-Our backend code is hosted on github, and if you wish to change something or add a new method to the backend then you can push the the repository, and the github action will build and deploy it for you.
+Our backend code is hosted on GitHub, and if you wish to change something or add a new method to the backend then you can push the the repository, and the GitHub Action will build and deploy it for you.
 The action will trigger upon pushing to the main branch.
-Be aware that there may be some azure OneDeploy issues that cause the action to fail, in this case, I found that re running the action on the github repositories' actions tab usuall works.
-Keep in mind that after deployment it takes a couple of minutes in order for the new container to startup on the backend server
+Be aware that there may be some Azure OneDeploy issues that cause the action to fail, in this case, I found that re-running the action on the GitHub repositories' actions tab usually works.
+Keep in mind that, after deployment, it takes a couple of minutes in order for the new container to startup on the backend server

 #### Writing Endpoints <a name="writing_endpoints"></a>
 *Author: Tyler*

 Our Backend is written in python, using the Flask library.
 The format for writing an endpoint goes as follows.
 ```py
 @app.route('/route_path/<paramType: param>', methods=['GET'])